Monarchy of Tuvalu: Parliament

-The governor-general is responsible for summoning the Parliament of Tuvalu and may at any time prorogue or dissolve parliament.
+The governor-general is responsible for summoning the Parliament of Tuvalu, acting on the advice of cabinet.
+If the parliament does not meet at least twice within the year or within three months after a general election, the governor-general may recall parliament at the request of the speaker or a majority of its members.
 The opening of a new parliamentary session is marked by the Speech from the Governor-General, which outlines the government's legislative agenda.

+The governor-general is also responsible for the prorogation of parliament, acting upon a resolution of parliament.
+Parliament is automatically dissolved four years after the first sitting of parliament after a general election.
+The governor-general may dissolve parliament at an earlier point if parliament so resolves, or otherwise "acting in his own deliberate judgment" if the office of prime minister is vacant and no successor has been elected within a reasonable period.
 A general election follows dissolution, the writs for a general election are usually dropped by the governor-general at Government House, Funafuti.

-As all executive authority is vested in the sovereign, Royal Assent is required to allow for bills to become law.
-Therefore, all laws in Tuvalu are assented to by the governor-general in the monarch's name.
+As all executive authority is vested in the sovereign, royal assent is required to allow for bills to become acts of parliament.
+Section 88 of the constitution requires the governor-general to "promptly assent" to the bill; there is no discretion to refuse assent.

 Courts

-The sovereign is responsible for rendering justice for all his subjects, and is thus traditionally deemed the fount of justice.
-In Tuvalu, criminal offences are legally deemed to be offences against the sovereign and proceedings for indictable offences are brought in the sovereign's name in the form of Rex versus [Name] ("Rex" being Latin for "King").
-Hence, the common law holds that the sovereign "can do no wrong"; the monarch cannot be prosecuted in his or her own courts for criminal offences.

-The sovereign, and by extension the governor-general, can also grant immunity from prosecution, exercise the royal prerogative of mercy, and pardon offences against the Crown, either before, during, or after a trial.
-The exercise of the 'Power of mercy' to grant a pardon and the commutation of prison sentences is described in section 80 of the Constitution.

 All justices of the High Court of Tuvalu are appointed by the governor-general.
 The highest court of appeal for Tuvalu is the Judicial Committee of the King's Privy Council.

+In Tuvalu, criminal offences are legally deemed to be offences against the sovereign and proceedings for indictable offences are brought in the sovereign's name in the form of Rex [or Regina] versus [Name] (rex/regina being Latin for king/queen).
+Hence, common law holds that the sovereign "can do no wrong"; the monarch cannot be prosecuted in his or her own courts for criminal offences.

+The sovereign, and by extension the governor-general, can also grant immunity from prosecution, exercise the royal prerogative of mercy, and pardon offences against the Crown, either before, during, or after a trial.
+The exercise of the power of mercy to grant a pardon and the commutation of prison sentences is described in section 82 of the constitution.

 Cultural role

 The King's Official Birthday is a public holiday in Tuvalu.
-In Tuvalu, it is usually celebrated on the second Saturday of June every year.
-Tuvaluans celebrate it with church services and prayers, singing God Save The King and Tuvalu mo te Atua, flag hoisting, public speeches, a Royal Salute, and a parade.
+It is usually celebrated on the second Saturday of June every year.
+Tuvaluans celebrate it with church services and prayers, singing God Save The King and Tuvalu mo te Atua, flag hoisting, public speeches, a royal salute, and a parade.
 As the King's Birthday is a public holiday, all government offices, educational institutions, and most businesses are closed for the day.

-Tuvaluans also celebrated the birthday of the former Prince of Wales (now Charles III).
+Tuvaluans also celebrated the birthday of the former Prince of Wales (now King Charles III).
 Heir to the Throne Day was a public holiday in November.